Flexible marked spatio-temporal point processes with applications to event sequences from association football: Data

 \subsection{Description and descriptives}

 The data that motivated this work was provided by Stratagem Technologies Ltd, and consists of all touch-ball events from all English Premier League games in the 2013/14 season.
 A touch-ball event is an event where a player has acted on the ball by touching it with some part of their body.
+We identified mistakes in the original data, with the most critical issues relating to impossible sequences of consecutive events (e.g. a dribble a few seconds after a goal).
+Such data issues have been addressed in a systematic way, using the data-cleaning workflow in the publicly-available PhD thesis by Narayanan \citep[see,][Section~5.3]{narayanan:2021}.
 In total, the data consists of over half a million touch-ball events recorded over the season along with other attributes.
 A snapshot of the data is provided in Table \ref{tab:datasnapshot}.
 The league is contested by a total of 20 teams and follows a round-robin tournament scheduling, where each team plays every other team at their home and away venues, which results in a total of 380 games over the season.

 Each game comprises two halves that are separated by an interruption of approximately 15 minutes.
 In what follows, we refer to each uninterrupted game half as a game period.
-For each touch-ball event, we have records of the event type, time-stamp, $(x,y)$ co-ordinates of its location in the playing field, team and unique player identifiers, game period, event outcome (successful/unsuccessful) and the end $(x,y)$ co-ordinates if the touch-ball event is a Pass.
+For each touch-ball event, we have records of the event type, time-stamp, $(x,y)$ co-ordinates of its location in the playing field, team and unique player identifiers, game period, and if the touch-ball event is a Pass, the event outcome (successful/unsuccessful) and the end $(x,y)$ co-ordinates .
 Table \ref{tab:eventfreq} gives the frequency of each of the 22 distinct touch-ball event types recorded in the data.

 Figure~\ref{fig:balltrack} shows the trajectory of the ball during an attacking move that led to a goal in the 18th minute of the game between Arsenal and Norwich City on October 19, 2013.
 The goal was scored by Jack Wilshere for Arsenal and was voted as the best goal in the English Premier League for the 2013/14 season.